 Woodland’s original barcode looked nothing like those of today.
-Unlike the modern barcode, which normally consists of a series of vertical lines and spaces of different widths, the original design look more like a bulls-eye, although the principle was largely the same.
+Unlike the modern barcode, which normally consists of a series of vertical lines and spaces of different widths, the original design looks more like a bulls-eye, although the principle was largely the same.
 By designating a common standard, the width of each space and line could be varied, each space and each line representing a different digit.
 Once the spaces and lines were grouped together, a numerical code could be established.

-Woodland’s original circular design was not successful, it being too difficult to scan with the basic optical devices that were then available; it made obvious sense to straighten the circle and have a strip of vertical lines and spaces instead.
-It is that model that still exist today, although there are derivatives of the vertical bar code designed for specialised applications.
+Woodland’s original circular design was not successful, it is too difficult to scan with the basic optical devices that were then available; it made obvious sense to straighten the circle and have a strip of vertical lines and spaces instead.
+It is that model that still exists today, although there are derivatives of the vertical bar code designed for specialised applications.
 Coloured lines were also tried, but even the slightest variance in the shade of the line could cause problems with the basic readers available at the time.

 It was not until the 1970s that barcodes became commercially viable, and truly practical application had to wait until computers became more efficient and much cheaper.
 Today, whole sheets of sequential barcode labels can be printed, either by specialised companies using sophisticated software or, at the most basic level, by using a home PC and a simple spreadsheet program.
 In the early days, such a feat was simply impossible.

 Rotating Prism System